drinkbird/drinkbird.github.io/_posts/blog/2017-12-21-recommended-books-for-software-developers.md

 ### Don't judge a book by its ~~cover~~ programming language

-Some books that target fundamental knowledge utilize specific programming languages to illustrate their examples.
-You shouldn't get discouraged and reject the book if you haven't worked with that language before, or even if you don't intend to use it in the future.
-Fundamental knowledge is widely applicable, and you might notice that reading material about a different programming language makes you a stronger programmer at your main one.
+It is common for books that target fundamental knowledge to utilize specific programming languages to illustrate their examples.
+Some people get discouraged and reject the book if they haven't worked with that language before, or have no intention of using it in the future.

+Fundamental knowledge is widely applicable.
+Learning a concept or technique in one technology stack and transferring the implementation to another should be business as usual.
+Smart engineers have no such limits.

+### Success is a process, not a moment

+Investing in your craft takes a lot of time and effort.
+Reading one book won't bring you success overnight, but creating a habit of reading books regularly - along with plenty of practice - will definitely transform you to a better engineer and stronger professional.

+Which books have contributed to your own success?
+Let me know by leaving a comment below.

+Did you find this post useful?
+Spread the word by sharing it on social media.